Lahiru-Herath/Sports-League-Management-System/README.md

-# Sports League Management System
+# 🏆 Sports League Management System

 This project is a **Sports League Management System** designed to efficiently manage and track the details of players, teams, games, venues, leagues, referees, and sponsors in a structured database.
-The system is modeled using an **Entity-Relationship (ER) diagram**, which provides a clear representation of the relationships between various entities involved in organizing and managing a sports league.
+The system is modeled using an **Entity-Relationship (ER) diagram**, providing a clear representation of the relationships between various entities involved in organizing and managing a sports league.

 ## Key Features